Getting Started

 • Your developer alias

-• Hook registration status (global and project)
+• Tracking status (global or project)

 • Current project mapping